 Section 9 Bishop’s Deputy

-(1) The Bishop shall have a Deputy.
-Church Synod shall elect the Deputy for a period of six years from amongst the Pastors in active service of the ELCSA (N-T).
-The Deputy may be re-elected once.
+(1) The Bishop shall have a deputy.
+Church Synod shall elect the deputy for a period of six years from amongst the Pastors in active service of the ELCSA (N-T).
+The deputy may be re-elected once.
 Exceptions may be permitted by Church Synod.

-(2) An alternate for the Deputy shall be elected.
+(2) An alternate for the deputy shall be elected.
 He may be re-elected once.
 Exceptions may be permitted by Church Synod.

-(3) The elections in terms of this section shall be by absolute majority.
+(3) The elections in terms of this Section shall be by absolute majority.

 Section 10 Commencement Date